alxmglk/building-microservices-with-fsharp/slides/index.md

 <img src="images/dramatic.gif" style="background: transparent; border-style: none;" width="500px" />

 ***
-## We cannot eliminate the failures but we can minimize the impact
+## We cannot eliminate failures but we can minimize the impact

 ***
 ## Synchronous calls are pure evil